-Settlement Agreement and Order of Discipline: Suspension attached hereto as Petitioner's this Board issue notice to Respondent, containing a copy of this Second Amended Petition with exhibits, and an order directing Respondent to show cause within thirty (30) days from the date of the mailing of the notice, why the imposition of the identical discipline in this state would be unwarranted.
-Petitioner further prays that upon trial of this matter that this Board enters a judgment imposing discipline identical with that imposed by the Third Judicial District Court in and for Salt
+Settlement Agreement and Order of Discipline: Suspension attached hereto as Petitioner's this Board issue notice to Respondent, containing a copy of this Petition with exhibits, and an order directing Respondent to show cause within thirty (30) days from the date of the mailing of the notice, why the imposition of the identical discipline in this state would be unwarranted.
+Petitioner further prays that upon trial of this matter that this Board enters a judgment imposing discipline identical with that imposed by the Third Judicial District Court in and for Salt Lake County, State of Utah, and that Petitioner have such other and further relief to which it may be entitled.

-Exhibits 1 through 4, and made a part hereof for all intents and purposes as if the same were be entitled.
+Exhibits 1 through 4, and made a part hereof for all intents and purposes as if the same were

-9. Petitioner prays that, pursuant to Rule 9.02, Texas Rules of Disciplinary Procedure,
+Petitioner prays that, pursuant to Rule 9.02, Texas Rules of Disciplinary Procedure,